About Duke Regional Hospital

 Duke Regional Hospital has served Durham, Orange, Person, Granville, and Alamance counties and the surrounding communities for 45 years.
 We have more than 3,500 employees who provide outstanding medical care with compassionate, personalized service in a comfortable community hospital setting.
 Duke Regional Hospital has 388 inpatient beds and offers a comprehensive range of medical, surgical, and diagnostic services, including orthopedics, weight loss surgery, women's services, and heart and vascular services.
 We also offer care at the Duke Rehabilitation Institute, Duke Behavioral Health Center North Durham, the Health Services Center, and the James E. Davis Ambulatory Surgical Center.

-For 2021-2022, U.S. News & World Report ranked Duke Regional Hospital as #9 in North Carolina and #4 in the Raleigh-Durham area.
-Duke Regional Hospital was named high performing in gastroenterology as well as in nine adult procedures/conditions:
+For 2022-2023, U.S. News & World Report ranked Duke Regional Hospital as #9 in North Carolina and #4 in the Raleigh-Durham area.
+Duke Regional Hospital was named high performing in gastroenterology and orthopaedics as well as in 10 adult procedures/conditions: